persmed/cas-assignment/docs/assignment.setup.rst

 Grading
 -------

-The assignment does not count towards the grade.
-It is only here to make sure, everybody has a running environment and is good to go.
+This setup activity is not graded.
+It is required to ensure that your environment is ready for Assignment 1.